 6. Noise Pollution Can Also Cause the Death of Marine Life

 As already mentioned, some animals will migrate to new areas as their normal life is disrupted due to noise pollution.
-Also, loud noises can mask the proper communication and navigation of certain marine animals.
+Also, loud noises can mask certain marine animals’ proper communication and navigation.

 Because of this, they will become prey to other marine animals, and might also make them be easily captured by fishermen.